CGavinMullis/Oliran-Github/Quests/Side-Quests/A-Fungal-Foray/README.md

 If the shriekiers activate and the characters continue to approach, they will be attacked by the three guards aided by a violet fungus.
 The guards have no survival instinct and will fight to the death.
 If killed the guards have 2 gp in small change between them.

-The map Sewer Tunnel can be used for this fight.

-Clues from the battle
+## Clues from the battle

 The guards are completely covered by rust coloured fungus, their eyes are also rust coloured and fungus can be seen inside their mouths.

-Nature DC 15: Some fungi exist which can control the minds of small animals to help spread the spores Medicine DC 17: There are signs of damage to the mouth and nose which suggest the guards were forced to drink something.
+* Nature DC 15: Some fungi exist which can control the minds of small animals to help spread the spores

+* Medicine DC 17: There are signs of damage to the mouth and nose which suggest the guards were forced to drink something.

-Survival 14: The shrieking mushrooms are alerted by light and heavy vibration.
+* Survival 14: The shrieking mushrooms are alerted by light and heavy vibration.
 Moving carefully without light would allow you to avoid detection.

-Encounter 2 – The mad mycologist
+## Encounter 2 – The mad mycologist
-Read or paraphrase

 Continuing down the tunnel after around half an hour you hear chanting.
 Ahead of you the tunnel opens out into a large chamber filled with various kinds of fungi planted in rows.
 At the centre of the room is a barefoot gnome dressed in rags.
 He dances around a chair placed in the centre of the room chanting.
 In the chair you can see an unconscious boy, various tubes have been inserted in to the boy’s nose and mouth.
 In the shadows around the room other figures can be seen standing perfectly still.

 The central figure is a Druid Mycologist (see end for stat block).
 He is assisted by two commoners.
 The chamber entrance is surrounded by camouflaged shriekers (DC 25 perception to notice them).
 If the shriekers are alerted by light or open movement they will scream and alert the druid who will attack starting combat (DC 6 stealth check to avoid the shriekers noticing the party).